rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://conceptually.org/concepts/cognitive-dissonance-theory">Cognitive Dissonance</a> - The discomfort we feel when holding two or more conflicting beliefs.
 E.g., a meat eater who believes they are a moral person, yet thinks it is wrong to kill animals, may experience cognitive dissonance and change one of their beliefs.

-<a target="_blank" href="https://www.effectivealtruism.org/articles/prospecting-for-gold-owen-cotton-barratt/#comparative-advantage">Comparative advantage</a> - The idea that some people or groups are better placed than others to achieve certain outcomes.
+<a target="_blank" href="https://www.effectivealtruism.org/articles/prospecting-for-gold-owen-cotton-barratt/#comparative-advantage">Comparative advantage</a> - The idea that some people or groups are better placed than others to perform certain tasks, even if they are worse at that task in absolute terms.
 This can be applied to the level of countries (e.g., Kazakhstan has a comparative advantage in the production of Potassium) down to individuals in the EA community, e.g., the EA community has a lot of mathematicians, so Kate’s comparative advantage within the EA community might be managing staff, even though she is better at maths than management.

-<a name="consequentialism"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/consequentialism/">Consequentialism</a> - The view that the moral status of an act (how good or bad it is) is determined solely by the consequences of this action.
+<a name="consequentialism"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/consequentialism/">Consequentialism</a> - The view that the moral status of an act (how good or bad it is) is determined solely by the consequences of this act.
 Utilitarianism is one type of consequentialism.
 See ‘Deontology’ and ‘Virtue Ethics’ for some opposing views.

 <a target="_blank" href="https://conceptually.org/concepts/coordination-problems">Coordination Problem</a> - A problem that requires several people (or groups of people) to coordinate to reach the best outcome. <a target="_blank" href="https://conceptually.org/concepts/coordination-problems">The prisoner’s dilemma</a> is a famous example of a coordination problem.
 An EA example: People see that there is a skill that is neglected in the EA community, so they learn that skill.
 If too many people take this action the skill becomes oversupplied, but if we are able to coordinate we may fill all the skill shortages over time.